pfackeldey/evermore/docs/tips_and_tricks.md

 By default JAX would differentiate w.r.t. every non-static leaf of a `evm.Parameter`, including the prior PDF and its bounds.
 Gradients are typically only wanted w.r.t. the `.value` attribute of the `evm.Parameters`.
 This is solved by splitting the PyTree of `evm.Parameters` into a differentiable and a non-differentiable part, and then defining the loss function w.r.t. both parts.
-Gradient calculation is performed only w.r.t. the differentiable arguement, see:
+Gradient calculation is performed only w.r.t. the differentiable argument, see:

 ```{code-block} python
 from jaxtyping import Array, PyTree